1. What is GDPR?

 5. What steps should you take now?

 First Step — You should begin by taking an assessment of your business site’s acquisition and use of personal data, and ask: (1) What personal data is requested by the site?
 (2) Does the business have a lawful reason to obtain personal data?
 (3) To whom is the data transferred (to processors, to other companies)?
 (4) Do you have written agreements with processors and affiliate companies, and are they also GDPR compliant (i.e., do they require that the processors and affiliates also commit to abide by GDPR requirements)?
-(5) Do subscribers have the ability to change their mind and request that their data be deleted?
+(5) Do subscribers have the ability to change their minds and request that their data be deleted?
 (6) Do subscribers have a real choice as to whether or not they can refuse to hand over their personal information?
 (7) Do subscribers have a simple and clear way to actively and freely consent to their data being used?
-(8) Does the site obtain parental consent for use of children’s data (those under the age of 16) as required by GDPR?
+(8) Does the site obtain parental consent for the use of children’s data (those under the age of 16) as required by GDPR?

 Third Step — You should undertake the necessary changes to the website, business structure, and processor and affiliate agreements.
 Determine what changes need to be made to the site regarding obtaining proper subscriber consent.
 Determine what changes need to be made to the site to make consent for different types of data use explicit.
 Determine what changes to the business structure need to be made to deal with possible data security breaches (i.e., you may need to designate a data protection officer to be in charge of data security).
 Determine whether agreements with processors and affiliate companies have the necessary clauses to be GDPR-compliant.

 The GDPR is a reaction to the erosion of privacy rights in the digital age.
-It appears to be the new standard for best practices relating to protection of privacy online.
+It appears to be the new standard for best practices relating to the protection of privacy online.
 Although it is applicable to the EU now, GDRP-like provisions may soon become standardized and spread to other jurisdictions, so it is advisable that small businesses take note of them, understand them, and make good faith efforts to comply.